pea3nut/pea-event/README.md

 <a name="PeAEvent+wait"></a>

 ### PeAEvent.wait(eventType, [checker]) ⇒ <code>Promise</code>
-wait a eventyou can add a checker, return a boolean to specify whether to waitif return a true, promise will be resolve
+wait a event.you can add a checker, return a boolean to specify whether to waitif return a true, promise will be resolve

 **Kind**: instance method of [<code>PeAEvent</code>](#PeAEvent)